datagistips/MapFailbruaryChallenge/README.md

 Also, February may be the worst month to make a challenge because :

 - The number of days is never the same.
 So, keeping the name #30DayMapFailChallenge would be very stupid (like the challenge)
-- People concentrate their energy on choosing a Valentine's Day gift
+- People concentrate their creative energy on a Valentine's Day gift

 ## Hashtag
 To communicate on social media, hashtag could be #30DayMapFailChallenge or #MapFailbruaryChallenge or #FailbruaryMapChallenge